AtlasOfLivingAustralia/avsb/README.md

 ### Rollback

-To rollback to any previous revision go to CodePipeline and after slecting "Release Change" choose the commit to release.
+To rollback to any previous revision go to CodePipeline and after selecting "Release Change" choose the commit to release.
 [Detailed instructions here](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-trigger-source-overrides.html#pipelines-trigger-source-overrides-console)